7 Rules for Successfully Soliciting Board Members

-We get many questions about how to set this delicate process up for success, so here are our recommendations.
+We get many questions about how to set up this delicate process so that it’s actually successful, so here are our recommendations.

 We originally published this post a few years ago, and it’s one of the most popular on our site.
-So today, we are updating it and hope you enjoy:
+So today, we are updating it – to help you set up successful year-end giving from your board members.

-1. Show why it’s important that board members give generously.
+1. Do show why it’s important that board members give generously.

 Make the philosophy clear.